 Another point to consider when buying a portable monitor for a laptop is the size.
 If you’re planning to extend your laptop’s screen, I recommend looking for a monitor that’s similar to the size of your laptop’s.
 15.6 inches is a good starting point.

 The best resolution is 1080P because it’s the most affordable.
-While there are 4K portable monitors, those cost as much as a laptop, so I wouldn’t recommend those at the moment.
-1366×768 is cheaper, and do-able for office tasks, but 1080P is easier on the eyes.
+While there are 4K portable monitors, that cost as much as a laptop, so I wouldn’t recommend those at the moment.
+1366×768 is cheaper, and doable for office tasks, but 1080P is easier on the eyes.

 You need to realize that these monitors usually pull power from USB, which isn’t that much, and not enough to create a very bright screen.
 That also means they’ll be pulling power from your laptop, which could make the battery drain quite fast.

 One solution, if the monitor can support it, is to use a power bank to supply the portable monitor with power so you don’t drain your laptop (or phone’s) battery.
 Yes, it’s a little complicated.
-I would go with an HDMI port, as I mentioned earlier on.
+I would go with an HDMI port, as I mentioned earlier.